LessPainful/lesspainful.github.com/_posts/2013-03-15-Testing-Multiple-Android-Apps.md

     calabash-android build app2.apk

-If you put the following in your `features/support/app_installation_hooks.rb` and remove `features/support/app_life_cycle_hooks.rb` you will get two test servers started when executing `calabash-android run` - one listeing on port 7103 and another listening on port 7104.
+If you put the following in your `features/support/app_installation_hooks.rb` and remove `features/support/app_life_cycle_hooks.rb` you will get two test servers started when executing `calabash-android run`: one listening on port 7103 and another listening on port 7104.

     require 'calabash-android/management/app_installation'